troglobit/smcroute/test/README.md

     MC -----> a1                       a2 ------> MC

-### Multi
+### Basic Plus

-Same as Basic, but with multiple output interfaces, useful for testing wildcard interface matching.
+Same as Basic, but with more inbound/output interfaces, useful for testing wildcard interface matching.

                         SMCRoute
                  .====== router =====.